-EN VIRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATION ONS TING: 1 = EXTREMELY POOR CCELLENT 2 = POOR 3 = AVERAGE 4 = GOOD 5 as construction waste (e.g. concrete waste and spoil).
+EN VIRONMENTAL ASPECT RATING FINDINGS & RECOMMENDATION ONS TING: 1 = EXTREMELY POOR KCELLENT 2 = POOR 3 = AVERAGE 4 = GOOD 5 as construction waste (e.g. concrete waste and spoil).
 12. CEMENT MIXING & BATCHING AREAS Mixing areas must be approved by the ECO, suitably demarcated and may not result in pollution.
 Polluted cement water may only be released into sedimentation ponds.
 Sedimentation ponds must be maintained and cleaned regularly (and reinstated after use).
 13. CONSTRUCTION VEHICLE MAINTENANCE Construction vehicles must be in good working order and well maintained to prevent oil and fuel leakages and to reduce noise levels.
 14. HEAVY EARTHMOVING EQUIPMENT Construction vehicles and equipment may only operate within the demarcated site boundaries (and approved access roads), especially heavy earthmoving vehicles.
 15. DUST CONTROL Adequate control measures must be in place to prevent dust nuisance or pollution (entrance-, haul roads and exposed surfaces).
 Areas of concern must be watered regularly during construction AND periods of strong winds, BUT must take water saving into account.
 16. EROSION CONTROL Erosion resulting from works must be controlled.
 Temporary and permanent drainage areas must be maintained.
 Erosion damage and damage in drainage courses must be reinstated.
 17. NOISE CONTROL Effective noise control measures must be in place and acceptable working hours must be kept (deviations must be approval by the ECO).

-EN IRONMENTAL ASPECT RATING FINDING S & RECOMMENDATION ONS ING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 18.
+EN\ /IRONMENTAL ASPECT RATING FINDINGS 8 & RECOMMENDATION ONS ING: 1 = EXTREMELY POOR 2 = POOR 3 = AVERAGE 4 = GOOD 5 18.
 ARCHAEOLOGICAL & HERITAGE FINDS Should any archaeological or heritage remains be exposed during excavations or any activity on site, these must immediately reported to The site agent/engineer, the ECO HWC or SAHRA.
 19. METHOD STATEMENTS Method statements must be submitted and approved before commencement of the works.
-Possibly Required: Demarcation &amp; No-Go Areas (Map) Clearing of vegetation &amp; topsoil conservation Stockpiling &amp; temporary storage Construction camp &amp; site offices Labourer's facilities Mandatory site equipment Fuel storage Entrance &amp; haul roads Waste management Cement/Concrete mixing Dust control Erosion control Noise control Rehabilitation Additional Method Statements 20.
-ENVIRONMENTAL CONDUCT Environmental conduct of construction personnel must be acceptable (e.g. no burning or burying of refuse; no littering and no cement bags or other construction waste material lying around).
-21. ENVIRONMENTAL CHECKLIST The contractor must ensure that the weekly environmental checklist is completed at the end of each week and it must be available at the site offices.
-22. REHABILITATION On completion of the project or phase, all areas impacted by the construction activities must be reinstated and/or rehabilitated to the satisfaction of the ECO with emphasis on the following: Site offices must be removed and the areas rehabilitated or reinstated to the satisfaction of the ECO.
+Possibly Required: 1.
+Demarcation & No-Go Areas (Map) 2.
+Clearing of vegetation & topsoil conservation 3.
+Stockpiling & temporary storage 4.
+Construction camp & site offices 5.
+Labourer's facilities 6.
+Mandatory site equipment 7.
+Fuel storage 8.
+Entrance & haul roads 9.
+Waste management 10.
+Stormwater Management 11.
+Cement/Concrete mixing 12.
+Dust control 13.
+Erosion control 14.
+Noise control 15.
+Rehabilitation Additional Method Statements ENVIRONMENTAL CONDUCT Environmental conduct of construction personnel must be acceptable (e.g. no burning or burying of refuse; no littering and no cement bags or other construction waste material lying around).
+ENVIRONMENTAL CHECKLIST 21.
+The contractor must ensure that the weekly environmental checklist is completed at the end of each week and it must be available at the site offices.
+22. REHABILITATION On completion of the project or phase, all areas impacted by the construction activities must be reinstated and/or rehabilitated to the satisfaction of the ECO with emphasis on the following: